GitHub Code Scanning vs SonarQube comparison

 Buyer's Guide

-GitHub Code Scanning is ranked 20th in Application Security Testing (AST) with 1 review while SonarQube is ranked 1st in Application Security Testing (AST) with 110 reviews.
-GitHub Code Scanning is rated 10.0, while SonarQube is rated 8.0.
+GitHub Code Scanning is ranked 20th in Static Application Security Testing (SAST) with 2 reviews while SonarQube is ranked 1st in Static Application Security Testing (SAST) with 112 reviews.
+GitHub Code Scanning is rated 9.6, while SonarQube is rated 8.0.
 The top reviewer of GitHub Code Scanning writes "A highly stable solution that can be used for source code management".
 On the other hand, the top reviewer of SonarQube writes "Easy to integrate and has a plug-in that supports both C and C++ languages".
-GitHub Code Scanning is most compared with SonarCloud, Coverity and Polaris Software Integrity Platform, whereas SonarQube is most compared with Checkmarx One, SonarCloud, Coverity, Veracode and Snyk.
+GitHub Code Scanning is most compared with SonarCloud, Coverity, Polaris Software Integrity Platform and Veracode, whereas SonarQube is most compared with Checkmarx One, SonarCloud, Coverity, Veracode and Snyk.